Photo via instagram.com

 Lunsford, who has her corporate office in Stevensville, south of St. Joseph, has been in the quick-service restaurant business for many years and owns nearly 50 franchise restaurants, including Pizza Hut, Sonic and Moe’s Southwest Grill.

-The brand recently announced it will be franchising the concept.
-CoreLife Eatery plans to expand to 300 locations, including both corporate and franchisee restaurants, over the next five years.
+CoreLife Eatery plans to expand to 300 locations, including both corporate and franchise restaurants, nationwide over the next five years.